wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 module.exports = { getDateNameOfToday }
 ```

 This function returns the current day of the week.
-To make this function work, you'll need `dayjs` dependency.
+To make it work, you'll need `dayjs` dependency.
 Use the following command to add this dependency to `package-a` workspace:

 ```bash
 yarn workspace package-a add dayjs
 ```

-You can use this `yarn workspace <workspaceName> <command>` syntax to do anything you’d normally do with Yarn; like `remove`, `build`, `start` etc.
+You can use this `yarn workspace <workspaceName> <command>` syntax to do anything you’d normally do with Yarn; like `add`, `remove`, `build` etc.

 Now let's switch to `package-b`.
 What you want to do here is, to import `getDateNameOfToday()` as a module to use it in `package-b` code.
 To do that, start by editing `package.json` of `package-b` like this: